chukharev/520/README.md

 **Topic 1.
 Word and sentence tokenization: The first step in most computational analysis tasks (Weeks 1-2)**

+Learning outcome:

+- define the task of computational analysis (research orthographic signals of sentence boundaries)
-Hands-on activity: develop a set of regular expressions for a rule-based sentence tokenzier for English
+- develop a set of regular expressions for a rule-based sentence tokenzier for English

 **Topic 2.
 Evaluation of computational approaches to language analysis (Weeks 3-4)**

+Learning outcomes:

+- manually annotate a gold-standard corpus for system evaluation
+- calculate, interpret, and report inter-annotator reliability using Krippendorff's alpha
-Hands-on activity: manually annotate a gold-standard corpus with sentence boundaries; check inter-annotator reliability; calculate, interpret, and report standard performance metrics (accuracy, precision, recall, F1-score) of the rule-based tokenizer developed in the previous activity
+- calculate, interpret, and report standard performance metrics (accuracy, precision, recall, F1-score) of the system

 **Topic 3.
 Computational analysis of English spelling: editing distance (Weeks 5-6)**

+Learning outcomes:

+- explain and use the method of dynamic programming for combinatory optimization
-Hands-on activity: apply dynamic programming to the calculation of Levenshtein distance
+- implement the calculation of Levenshtein distance between two strings

 **Topic 4.
 Computational analysis of English morphology: implementations and applications of stemming and POS tagging (Weeks 7-10)**

+Learning outcomes:

-Hands-on activity: implement a rules-based Porter stemmer and a statistical (Viterbi) POS tagger for English
+- implement a rule-based Porter stemmer using regular expressions
+- explain and use the Viterbi algorithm for POS tagging

 **Topic 5.
 Computational analysis of English syntax: post-processing syntactic-parse information (Weeks 11-15)**

+Learning outcomes:

+- computationally process syntactic-parse information
-Hands-on activity: a personal project using an off-the-shelf parser or a manually-annotated treebank
+- develop and implement a personal project using an off-the-shelf parser or a manually-annotated treebank

 Possible directions for the personal project include:
  - a corpus-based empirical research study